shaun-h/nodejs-disks/README.md

 This was derived from the original creator project, node-diskfree.
 Source for node-diskfree is available at https://bitbucket.org/pinchprojectbackend/node-diskfree/ license for this project is shown in OriginalLicense.md

 I have added the drive mount point name as well as calculating the percentage of used space and percentage of free space.
+Tested on OSX and ubuntu.
+Windows support coming soon.

 Usage